Restoring from a disk image

 Restoring system files to your startup disk

-If you want to restore system files to your startup disk, you must start up your Macintosh from an installation of Mac OS X on another hard drive, such as a bootable backup created by CCC.
+If you want to restore system files to your startup disk, you must start up your Macintosh from an installation of OS X on another hard drive, such as a bootable backup created by CCC.
 Once you have booted your Mac from another volume, follow the steps from the previous section, but choose the "Temporarily archive modified and deleted items" preset instead.